Negotiating an Agreement: Key Considerations for Ministers

 III.
 Compare Your Agreement to the Model

 The Congregation is required to outline how their draft differs from the UUA/UUMA Model Agreement.
 Assuming they have provided you a copy, does it differ in any substantial ways from the UUA/UUMA recommendations?
 There may be good reason for a minister or a congregation to request terms that depart from the Model Agreement.
 However, such deviations can also cause problems if not well understood by both congregation and minister.
 Read the agreement carefully.
 Make sure you understand it and agree with it, and negotiate any changes.
 You will be especially glad to have done this if your ministry runs into trouble or ends involuntarily.

 IV.
 Review Your Compensation Package

 Thoroughly review and understand all of the elements of the compensation package you are offered.
 Each year, a few ministers accept a congregation’s offer only to discover upon arrival that it is insufficient.
-The UUA Compensation Guidelines have multiple components.
-A congregation may believe they are meeting our guidelines, but there might be pieces missing.
+Compare your offer to UUA Salary Recommendations and Benefit Recommendations.

 - Is the recommended salary + housing amount consistent with UUA Salary Recommendations?

 - How does it compare with your previous employment experience, including pre-ministerial careers?

 While you can hope for reasonable merit increases in subsequent years, your best opportunity to negotiate your salary is likely to be upon hire.
 Unfortunately, many ministers have found that annual salary adjustments don’t keep pace (or barely do) with cost of living increases and/or fail to advance them within the UUA recommended ranges.